 - Place your raw veggies or proteins inside the cook basket

-- Set the temperature/ timer
+- Allow for preheating, set the temperature/ timer

 It’s very low-maintenance cooking (which I love).